amuse-smile/learn-angularjs/README.md

 > Step 4:

-Now run project
+Now run project, this will give you portnumber

 ```
    ng server
 ```
-This gives you portnumber

 > Step 5:

-Goto browser and type localhost:portnumber
+Goto browser and type <localhost:portnumber>